Starburst Galaxy

 Edit data maintenance jobs #

-To make bulk edits, go to the schema level, and follow these steps:
+To make edits to a data maintenance job, follow these steps:

 • Click themore_vertoptions menu in the row, then select Edit.